 Don’t delete the CNQ Provisioner’s EC2 instance.
 It is necessary for EC2 updates.

-The Provisioner stores all necessary state information in AWS Systems Manager (Application Management > Parameter Store) and shuts down automatically when it completes its tasks.
+The Provisioner stores all necessary state information in the Parameter Store and shuts down automatically when it completes its tasks.

 Step 1: Deploying Cluster Persistent Storage